egreter/.github/profile/README.md

-# organization for egret devloper
+# organization for egret developer